shmotamedi/shmotamedi/README.md

 ### Hi 👋, I'm shahryar motamedi
-My expertise is in computational and theoretical astrophysics, with a focus on solving the mystery of missing mass problems.
+My expertise is in computational and theoretical astrophysics!